informatica-unica/ocaml-challenge/2/compose/README.md

 # Function composition

-Write a function `comp` that takes two functions f and g and returns a new function that is the composition of f and g (i.e., f (g x)).
+Write a function `comp` that takes as input two functions f and g and returns a new function that is the composition of f and g (i.e., f (g x)).

 The function must have the following type:
 ```ocaml